janklab/MailSpoon/docs/index.md

 MailSpoon was written by [Andrew Janke](https://apjanke.net).

-The project home page is the repo page on GitHub at <https://github.com/janklab/MailSpoon>.
+The project home page is the [GitHub repo page](https://github.com/janklab/MailSpoon).
 Bug reports and feature requests are welcome.

 MailSpoon is part of the [Janklab](https://janklab.net) suite of libraries for Matlab.